Oleophobic/Apple-Music-ISRC-Reverse-Search/README.md

 https://developer.apple.com/documentation/applemusicapi/

+Be sure to change the api /nz/ to your own region so searches return relevent results.
 Account required, extract Bearer and Media User Token from the we by inspecting cookies.
 Place the relevent auths inside the files